JustAnotherHeroRiding/tee-tree/Notes and Reqs.md

 - Endpoint to fetch users that the current user is not following #DONE
 - Display users that the current user is not following on the right below the trends #DONE
 - It should be limited to 3 #DONE
-- Let's make the profile picture consistent across the user types
+- Let's make the profile picture consistent across the user types #DONE
+- Follow buttons #DONE
+- Do not show a profile if it is the current user !!! #DONE
+- Make the profiles link
 - Clicking on Show more should open a page with all users that the current user is not following
 - The user id will be passed in the url